-Such commitment will be obtained through completion of an Inpatient Transfer and Return Agreement form by an authorized representative of the referring hospital for any inpatient transfer to Children's.
+Such commitment will be obtained through completion of an Inpatient Transfer and Return Agreement form (links below) by an authorized representative of the referring hospital for any inpatient transfer to Children's.
 The referring hospital will be responsible for identifying the individuals accountable for signing, even during evening and weekend hours.

 Children's will not delay the transfer of patients with an emergent need for services, but will request the prompt return of the completed form as soon as possible after the initiation of the transfer.
 Transfer of patients for scheduled services and/or non-emergent services will be accepted only after return of the signed form to the Children's Transfer Center and after payor authorization has been verified.

 The decision whether an interfacility transfer is emergent or non-emergent is a physician decision.
 This is best accomplished when both the referring physician and the accepting physician at Children's are on the phone together with the registered nurse in the Transfer Center documenting the agreed upon decision.
 This decision will then initiate the correct authorization process.

 How to Transfer a Patient